pompyproductions/study-notes/2022-06_js-notes.md

 ---

-Data types
+## Data types

-8 types: number, bigint, bool, string, object, null, undefined, special typeof() gives type, === compares value AND type
+8 types: number, bigint, bool, string, object, null, undefined, special.

-[NUMBER & BIGINT]
+typeof() gives type, === compares value AND type

+### NUMBER & BIGINT

-    JS does NOT define different types of numbers, it's one type (Number) and is 64-bit floating point (actually there's bigint but don't think about it too much) accurate up to 15 digits, but for decimals multiply & divide back
+JS does NOT define different types of numbers, it's one type (Number) and is 64-bit floating point.

+There's also BigInt (came in handy for Project Euler exercises).

 !!
 Number(250) is not the same as new Number(250)
 Number() tries to convert into number (like toString)

-    div by zero returns Infinity, string as operand returns NaN both are of type number
+Division by zero returns Infinity, string as operand returns NaN.
+Both are of type number.

 UNARY PLUS: converts other type into num
 +true === 1, +false === 0

-[STRING]
+### STRING

-    different from java: not an object, and char type doesn't exist
+Different from java: not an object, and char type doesn't exist

-[UNDEFINED & NULL]
+### UNDEFINED and NULL

-    undefined is when a var is initialized whereas null is for "empty" values
+Undefined is when a var is initialized, whereas null is for "empty" values.

-    do NOT use myVar = undefined
+Do NOT use `myVar = undefined`.

 null == undefined (true), null !== undefined (true)

-[BOOL]
+### BOOLEAN

-    Boolean(myVal) to check if value is truthy or not all strings except "" (empty) are truthy ("false" too) all numbers except 0 are truthy (-1 too)
+`Boolean(myVal)` to check if value is truthy or not.

+All strings except "" (empty) are truthy ("false" etc as well).
+All numbers except 0 are truthy (-1 too).
+Empty arrays are still truthy.

 ---
-Conventions

-let/const:
-    camelCase variables
-    SCREAMING_SNAKE constants

-common function syntax:
-    showMessage(..)     // shows a message
-    getAge(..)          // returns the age (gets it somehow) calcSum(..)         // calculates a sum and returns the result createForm(..)      // creates a form (and usually returns it) checkPermission(..) // checks a permission, returns true/false

----
-String Manipulation
+## String Manipulation

 \ is your escape character as always

-` (backtick) is for "template literals":
-    `hello` is the same as "hello
-    but ` can do `Hello, ${name}`, which is not supported in IE, who cares about IE the result is a concatenated string, still a string

-template literals can accept expressions (`${myVar + 10}`) they also respect line breaks
+template literals: ``

 slice(from, to), includes from but not to
     "pompy".slice(0, 4) will evaluate to "pomp"